OuiDire.app — Quick Guide

 - Gemini Digest card by card can become an exportable deliverable in PDF, .txt, or .json

-- Audit helps verify the state of the work, follow technical details, and open Deep Critical Read
+- Audit helps verify the state of the work and follow technical details; Deep Critical Read is a separate area for deeper findings

 - The Macros Constellation Map and HOP / Map-3 help visualize the patterns, groupings, and analytical terrain emerging from your annotations